XQ22/Idling/README.md

 ## Schedule
 Milestone 1 - Have Research system

-Milestone 2 - Have Project system
+Milestone 2 - Have Podcast system

 Milestone 3 - Beta Release

+## Guide

+Here's how to play the game, so *spoilers ahoy*.

+Step one: Order and deliver enough hotstoppers to hire the telephonist and salesman.

+Step two: Order and deliver enough hotstoppers to initiate research.

+Step three: Research and research until you discover podcasting

+Step four: Begin a hotstopper empire